 This function retrieves the definition of a single resolver.
-If can be called via /system/getResolver?resolver= or via /resolver/<resolver>

 • resolver - the name of the resolver

 Return a json result with the configuration of a specified resolver

 Realm endpoints

 The realm endpoints are used to define realms.
 A realm groups together many users.
 Administrators can manage the tokens of the users in such a realm.
 Policies and tokens can be assigned to realms.